DavyK/monzo-dev-portal/README.md

 I used a lot of css-grid for the layout.
 Hopefully your browser is modern enough so that it doesn't look too awful.
 It probably won't look as intended in I.E.

 The **App** Avatars take a very long time to load so I'd like to see if I could do some progressive loading, though for avatars that might not be necessary.

+If I had more time I would also set up some sass, rather than just have 1 css file.
+Css gets hard to manage pretty quickly.